nikitaprasad21/Product-Recommendation-Analysis-Project/README.md

-# Product Recommendation Analysis Project
+# Product Recommendation System for E-commerce Project

 ## Project Background
 This project focuses on enhancing product recommendations and understanding market trends for an online retail platform.
 A **SQL**-based data warehouse was designed to store and manage customer and sales data.
 The project involved analyzing 10,000 customer records, forecasting sales trends, and building personalized recommendation systems using **Python** to improve user experience.
 These insights help businesses identify profitable segments and optimize marketing efforts, leading to growth and increased customer satisfaction.